Blog by Katie Thomson, MS, RD | Co-Founder of Square Baby

 - Baby can move food from the spoon to the back of their mouth.
 If they’re spitting it out, it might be because they’re not physically ready to swallow.

 - Baby is showing interest in foods by opening their mouth and leaning forward toward the spoon.
 Or giving you the side-eye when you’re eating your overnight oats. 😉

 Keep in mind that every baby is different.
 Some babies gobble up their first bites of food making this a really fun first-time experience for parents while other babies will spit out their first several introductions, which can be quite frustrating.

 The Academy of Pediatrics states that it can take 10-15 tries for a baby to learn to like a food.
 Whether it’s taste, texture, aroma, temperature, or just that fact that it’s TUESDAY that is throwing baby off, they will very often overcome their ‘dislike’ for the food and learn to enjoy it after several tries.

-So stay patient, Mama (and Dad).
+So stay patient.
 We know this can be challenging as you’re so excited to introduce solids and help your baby become an adventurous eater that enjoys their veggies!
 It’ll happen.
+Promise.
 Keep trying.

 WE GOT YOU.

 Square Baby is here to make it easy to offer 100% daily nutrition and a variety of foods, flavors, and textures to help your baby become the little foodie you’re dreaming of.

 Hungry for more? 😉 Continue to “How to Start My Baby on Solids: Part 2” HERE.

 This blog post is for information purposes only and shouldn’t be used as personal, health, nutritional, or medical advice.
 Always consult with your pediatrician before making any decisions about your child’s health or readiness for various foods.